go-vela/vela-slack/DOCS.md

 +     text: "Hello Repo {{ .RepositoryName }}!"
 ```

-Sample of sending a message with attachment file:
+Sample of sending a message with local attachment file:

 ```diff
 steps: